 Masai Mara National Reserve Rules and Regulations

-Maasai Mara National Reserve is a unique place with the different ecosystems,this unique ecosystem is the sole reason Masai Mara National Reserve attracts lot of people from different parts of the world.
-Both directly or indirectly, humans and wildlife are bound to be conflict, the Mara Triangle Conservancy has come up with rules to make sure that both coexist in harmony.
+Maasai Mara National Reserve is a unique place with different ecosystems, this unique ecosystem is the sole reason Masai Mara National Reserve attracts a lot of people from different parts of the world.
+Both directly or indirectly, humans and wildlife are bound to be in conflict, the Mara Triangle Conservancy has come up with rules to make sure that both coexist in harmony.

 - No littering in Masai Mara National Reserve, cigarette, litter and plastic bottles can be detrimental to the environment.